Efgartigimod alfa

 Efgartigimod alfa (brand name Vyvgart) is used to treat generalized myasthenia gravis (gMG) in adults who are anti-acetylcholine receptor (AChR) antibody-positive.

-- Efgartigimod alfa (Vyvgart) is given as an intravenous infusion (an infusion into the vein) over one hour.
+- Efgartigimod alfa (Vyvgart) is given as an intravenous infusion (an infusion into the vein) once a week for 4 weeks.

-- Efgartigimod alfa + hyaluronidase (Vyvgart Hytrulo) is a formulation of efgartigimod alfa that contains hyaluronidase and is given by subcutaneous injection (under the skin) over 30 to 90 seconds (see What is the difference between Vyvgart and Vyvgart Hytrulo? for more information).
+- Efgartigimod alfa + hyaluronidase (Vyvgart Hytrulo) is a formulation of efgartigimod alfa that contains hyaluronidase and is given by subcutaneous injection (under the skin) over 30 to 90 seconds (see Vyvgart Hytrulo or efgartigimod alfa and hyaluronidase for more information).

 Efgartigimod alfa's mechanism of action involves attaching to and blocking a protein called neonatal Fc receptor (FcRn) which binds circulating IgG antibodies.
 When antibodies, including harmful ones, attach to FcRN, their time in the body is extended but those that remain unattached are removed by the body.
-Harmful IgG antibodies are thought to play a role in CIDP and gMG. efgartigimod alfa is a fragment of an IgG antibody that keeps some FcRn receptors occupied, so more IgG antibodies, including harmful ones, remain unattached and are removed from the body.
+Harmful IgG antibodies are thought to play a role in conditions such as gMG.
+Efgartigimod alfa is a fragment of an IgG antibody that keeps some FcRn receptors occupied, so more IgG antibodies, including harmful ones, remain unattached and are removed from the body.

-Efgartigimod alfa is a biologic drug made from living cells and belongs to the drug class neonatal Fc receptor (FcRn) inhibitors.
-It may also be called an immunomodulator.
+It is a biologic drug made from living cells and belongs to the drug class called neonatal Fc receptor (FcRn) inhibitors.
+Efgartigimod alfa may also be called an immunomodulator.

 The most common side effects of efgartigimod alfa are: